-The Catholic Parishes of Dungog & Gresford sit within the Shire of Dungog, part of the Hunter Region and the Lower Hunter Sub-Region and is bound by Mid Coast Council to the North-East, Singleton Council to the West, Scone Shire to the North-west and by Port Stephens Shire and the City of Maitland to the South.
+St Francis of Assisi Parish, Dungog Gresford came into being on 1 July 2025, from the amalgamation of the former St Mary's Parish, Dungog and St Helen's Parish, Gresford.
+The Parish sits within the Shire of Dungog, part of the Hunter Region and the Lower Hunter Sub-Region and is bound by Mid Coast Council to the North-East, Singleton Council to the West, Scone Shire to the North-west and by Port Stephens Shire and the City of Maitland to the South.
 The Parishes are situated in the Barrington tops region and have a population of approximately 9,100.

-Our mission is to proclaim the Good News of Jesus Christ to all people in word and action, and we have been doing this in both parishes for more than a century.
+Our mission is to proclaim the Good News of Jesus Christ to all people in word and action, and St Francis of Assisi Parish takes up the heritage of continuing to do this in the footprint of the former parishes that embraced his mission for more than a century.

 The town of Dungog is the principal urban settlement in the Dungog Planning District.
 Dungog is located 244km north of Sydney, 79km north of Newcastle and 55km north of Maitland.
 The Gringai tribe resided in the general Dungog area prior to the first white settlement in the early 1800's.
 The first white men in the area were thought to be searching for lost stock.
 They were followed by timber getters, attracted by the magnificent cedar trees in the area's hills.